PelleLille/hsl-docs/connect.rst

 CONNECT
 =======

 The CONNECT context acts as a SMTP firewall.
+It is executed before the SMTP banner is sent.

 Pre-defined variables
 ---------------------